danmenloz/LibraryManagement/README.md

 [Heroku Link](https://lit-atoll-42842.herokuapp.com/)

 # Admin Login
-* Admin credentials: admin@ncsu.edu  admin
+* Admin credentials: admin@ncsu.edu  admin123

 # Admin Features
 * Log in to the home page using the preassigned email and password, takes you to dashboard.